 I’d only been at the gate for a couple of minutes when Group 1 (which for once included me since I was flying First Class) was called for boarding, and so I wandered on.

 I’d actually reserved myself a pretty good seat in Club Class, the rear-most row, on the right, by the window on the upper deck.
-I’ve only been upstairs once on a 747, when I flew back from Phoenix last March.
+I’ve only been upstairs once on a 747, when I flew back from Phoenix in March last year.
 It’s lovely up there: the upper deck is quite narrow, so there are only four seats per row, two either side of a central aisle.
 There aren’t many rows either, just five of them, making 20 seats in all, with their own dedicated galley and crew.
 I like that sense of cosiness, which, in fairness, you get in Club World on the smaller aircraft, such as the shorter 787s, where there are just a few seats in the front of the plane.
 However, upstairs on a 747 is in a world of its own.

 So that’s what I was giving up.
 First Class, though, was even better.
 Located right in the nose-cone, there are just 14 seats, with a dedicated galley at the back, which is where we entered.
 I never saw the rest of the plane and, as big as a 747 is, I really felt like we were in our little world up there in front.

 There are five pairs of seats, one on each side, by the windows, all standard First Class suites, all facing forwards.
 The front two, right in the nose cone, are fairly close together, although there’s still plenty of room to move about, while as the fuselage widens as you move back, there is even more space, so much so that by the back two rows, there’s enough room in the middle two additional rows, each with a pair of seats.